 The final two weeks of this year’s Proms will see artists return to the iconic stage of Royal Albert Hall, with live performances broadcast on BBC Radio 3 and BBC Four from 28 August.

-Sir Simon Rattle conducts the London Symphony Orchestra with pianist Mitsuko Uchida; violinists Nicola Benedetti and Alina Ibragimova join Jonathan Cohen and the Orchestra of the Age of Enlightenment; and singers Sophie Bevan, Robert Murray, and Allan Clayton perform in recital.
+Sir Simon Rattle conducts the London Symphony Orchestra with pianist Mitsuko Uchida on 30 August; on 3 September violinists Nicola Benedetti and Alina Ibragimova join Jonathan Cohen and the Orchestra of the Age of Enlightenment; and singers Sophie Bevan and Robert Murray take part in a night of Viennese operetta with the BBC Concert Orchestra on 31 August.
 Thomas Adès writes a new piece for the London Symphony Orchestra Prom.

 Other performances include the BBC Symphony Orchestra’s opening and closing of the series, a recital by cellist Sheku Kanneh-Mason and pianist Isata Kanneh-Mason, the Aurora Orchestra with sitar virtuoso Anoushka Shankar, and more.
 Presentations will be hosted by Katie Derham, Tom Service, Suzy Klein, Danielle de Niese, and Josie d’Arby.